Antiprism: History

-The chemical structure of binary compounds has been remarked to be in the family of antiprisms; especially those of the family of boron hydrides (in 1975) and carboranes because they are isoelectronic.
-This is a mathematically real conclusion reached by studies of X-ray diffraction patterns, and stems from the 1971 work of Kenneth Wade, the nominative source for Wade's rules of polyhedral skeletal electron pair theory.

-Rare-earth metals such as the lanthanides form antiprismatic compounds with some of the halides or some of the iodides.
-The study of crystallography is useful here.
-Some lanthanides, when arranged in peculiar antiprismatic structures with chlorine and water, can form molecule-based magnets.
+In his 1619 book Harmonices Mundi, Johannes Kepler observed the existence of the infinite family of antiprisms.
+This has conventionally been thought of as the first discovery of these shapes, but they may have been known earlier: an unsigned printing block for the net of a hexagonal antiprism has been attributed to Hieronymus Andreae, who died in 1556.

+The German form of the word "antiprism" was used for these shapes in the 19th century; Karl Heinze credits its introduction to Theodor Wittstein.
+Although the English "anti-prism" had been used earlier for an optical prism used to cancel the effects of a primary optical element, the first use of "antiprism" in English in its geometric sense appears to be in the early 20th century in the works of H. S. M. Coxeter.

+Special cases

 Right antiprism

 For an antiprism with regular n-gon bases, one usually considers the case where these two copies are twisted by an angle of 180/n degrees.
 The axis of a regular polygon is the line perpendicular to the polygon plane and lying in the polygon centre.

 For an antiprism with congruent regular n-gon bases, twisted by an angle of 180/n degrees, more regularity is obtained if the bases have the same axis: are coaxial; i.e. (for non-coplanar bases): if the line connecting the base centers is perpendicular to the base planes.
 Then the antiprism is called a right antiprism, and its 2n side faces are isosceles triangles.

+The symmetry group of a right n-antiprism is D_{nd} of order 4n known as an antiprismatic symmetry, because it could be obtained by rotation of the bottom half of a prism by $\pi/n$ in relation to the top half.
+A concave polyhedron created in this way would have this symmetry group, hence prefix "anti" before "prismatic".
+There are two exceptions having groups different than D_{nd}: